FLUX-SE/SyliusEUVatPlugin/UPGRADE.md

 # UPGRADE FROM `v1.0.8` TO `v1.1.0`

-* Execute this sql query to avoid retrying to add the `Migration` script :
+* Execute this sql query to avoid the `Migration` script to be re-added :

 ```mysql
 UPDATE sylius_migrations SET version="FluxSE\\SyliusEUVatPlugin\\Migrations\\Version20190507174705"